-From 26 to 28 May 2023, the Principality will once again play host to the most famous motor race of them all: the 80th Monaco Formula 1 Grand
+From Friday 24 to Sunday 26 May 2024, the Principality will once again play host to the most famous motor race of them all: the 81st Monaco Formula 1 Grand

 In his efforts to obtain official recognition for the Automobile Club de Monaco from the Association Internationale des Automobile Clubs Reconnus, Antony Noghès, son of the ACM's President, drew on all his powers of imagination to create a street race in the Principality itself.
 The race satisfied the AIACR's requirement for an event held within the limited confines of Monaco (which at the time covered barely 1.5 km²).

 With help from engineer Jacques Taffe and Louis Chiron, former personal driver of Marshals Foch and Pétain...

 No other country in the world would ever have a circuit quite like it!

 On 14 April 1929, Prince Pierre officially opened the circuit of the 1st Monaco Grand Prix, doing a lap of honour in a Torpedo Voisin driven by race director Charles

 That inaugural Grand Prix was won by Englishman William